NREL/HPC/docs/Documentation/Systems/Vermillion/running.md

 ## Building hello world first

-Obviously for the script given above to work you must first build the application.
+For the script given above to work you must first build the application.
 You need to:

 1. Load the environment
 2. Load the modules